 Some entities are required by law to be audited.
 These include listed companies, overseas-owned companies, large companies, and those with 10 or more shareholders (there are provisions for opting out in some cases).

-Registered charities with expenses of over $1m per annum must be audited, but charities with expenses between $500,000 and $1million may opt for a Review Engagement rather than an Audit.
+Registered charities with expenses of over $1.1m per annum in each of its two preceding financial years must be audited, but charities with expenses between $550,000 and $1.1m may opt for a Review Engagement rather than an Audit.
 This provides a lesser degree of assurance than a full audit, but will often be a cheaper option (unless the records are untidy – in which case the work may well need to be extended) and be entirely adequate in most cases.

-From financial years beginning 1 April 2015 and after there are new reporting requirements for charities and non-profits.
-Over 95% of the 27,000 NZ registered charities fall into the new “Tier 3″(expenses under $2 million) and “Tier 4” (expenses under $125,000 p.a) Public Benefit Entity reporting.
+From financial years beginning 1 April 2015 and after there were specific reporting requirements for charities and non-profits.
+Over 95% of the 27,000 NZ registered charities fall into “Tier 3″(expenses under $2 million) and “Tier 4” (expenses under $140,000 p.a) Public Benefit Entity reporting.

-Of these, only charities with annual expenditure over $1million will be required to be audited (the larger “Tier 3” entities), and those with over $500k may opt for a Review or an Audit.
+Of these, only charities with annual expenditure over $1.1million in each of its two preceding financial years will be required to be audited (the larger “Tier 3” entities), and those with over $550k in each of its two preceding financial years may opt for a Review or an Audit.
 However, there are many smaller entities who, while not required by regulation to be audited or reviewed, are currently audited or reviewed because of: